nice-digital/wdio-cucumber-steps/README.md

 import '@nice-digital/wdio-cucumber-steps/lib/then';
 ```

 The easiest way is to fork the [NICE frontend testing base](https://github.com/nice-digital/frontend-testing-base/) as it comes with the required dependencies.
+Note: make sure you clone the Webdriverio v6 version of frontend testing base (and not v4!).

 ### VS Code integration